Find Trade Colleges

 There are 11,237 students at OTC in total, 5,359 are full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

 57% of OTC students take out loans to afford college costs.
-The typical student loan amount is $1,294 a year.
-The school reports a student loan default rate of 1.7% which is much lower than the average rate of 10.8%!
+The average amount of student loans is $1,294 a year.
+The student loan default rate of 1.7% means most graduates are not struggling to pay off their loans.

 Public Public vs. Private